The Electric State: Premise

+Michelle then takes him and the car, with her kayak in tow, to the ocean.
+She eventually did remove the Neurocaster, which sits abandoned alongside the drone on the beach.
+The kayak is nowhere to be seen.
+Michelle and Christopher's fates are unclear, but it appears as though Michelle has embarked on the kayak into the ocean.

 Reception

 Critics at NPR and New York Journal of Books gave positive reviews.

 It received starred reviews from both Booklist and Publishers Weekly, where it was praised for the illustrations, writing, and structure of the graphic novel.

-Accolades

 NPR named it one of the best books of 2018.